 The church had the one baptism, as the one Spirit, and yet it was not either a particular church, or the internal unity of Christian life, which was formed by such means.
-Either this society has ceased to exist (and what exists now does not deserve to be considered as such), or it exists still in its unity as such, under all the solemn responsibilities as to which it completely fails&#8212;ripening, as a society, for the most severe judgments of God.
+Either this society has ceased to exist (and what exists now does not deserve to be considered as such), or it exists still in its unity as such, under all the solemn responsibilities as to which it completely fails -- ripening, as a society, for the most severe judgments of God.
 Both these things may be said; but they demonstrate the truth of the position I maintain.
 Morally, as the representative of the glory of God on earth, this body no longer exists; it is the seat of the power of the enemy more than of the power of God.
 As to its responsibility, this body still exists.
 The servant who, instead of accomplishing his service, beats his fellow-servants, and eats and drinks with the drunken, is judged as a servant.
 The responsibility does not

-| See also @1 Corinthians 1: 10.
+¦See also @1 Corinthians 1: 10.

 {258}